oemof/oemof-solph/doc/oemof_solph.rst

 Flexible modelling
 ^^^^^^^^^^^^^^^^^^^^

 It is also possible to pass constraints to the model that are not provided by solph but defined in your application.
+Inside this example two different kind of constraints are added: (1) emission constraints, (2) shared constraints between flows.
+To understand the example it might be useful to know a little bit about the pyomo-package and how constraints are defined, moreover you should have understood the basic underlying oemof structure.
 This example shows how to do it (:download:`source file <../examples/solph/flexible_modelling/add_constraints.py>`).

 Dispatch modelling
 ^^^^^^^^^^^^^^^^^^^

 Dispatch modelling is a typical thing to do with solph.
-However cost does not have to be monetary but can be emissions etc. (:download:`source file <../examples/solph/simple_dispatch/simple_dispatch.py>`, :download:`data file <../examples/solph/simple_dispatch/input_data.csv>`).
+However cost does not have to be monetary but can be emissions etc. In this example a least cost dispatch of different generators that meet an inelastic demand is undertaken.
+Some of the generators are renewable energies with marginal costs if zero.
+Additionally, it shows how combined heat and power units may be easily modelled as well.
+(:download:`source file <../examples/solph/simple_dispatch/simple_dispatch.py>`, :download:`data file <../examples/solph/simple_dispatch/input_data.csv>`).

 Storage investment
 ^^^^^^^^^^^^^^^^^^